sscortescu/blog/content/posts/newyear2023.md

 draft: false
 ---

 Hi there, and thanks for reading my blog and for your feedback 💚!
-It’s making a huge difference, in that it forces me to make my thinking clearer and it makes this “journey” less lonely 🥲
+It’s making a huge difference, in that it forces me to make my thinking clearer and it makes this “journey” less lonely.

 In my last post, I wrote about deciding to drop the field of employee engagement.
 As next steps, I proposed to:

 - Write up my checklist for an idea worth exploring
 - Try more ways to find micro-saas ideas.

-I also want to share a few personal reflections.
-So..on today’s menu, we have**:**
+**I also want to share a few personal reflections.
+So...on today’s menu, we have**:

 🐸*Amuse-bouche:* Snippets from my personal yearly review from 2022